Pratyush1606/doclib/README.md

 5. Put the google api client secret json file with name as ``credentials_gcs.json`` in ``credentials_dir`` directory

-6. Set the Browser API keys obtained from the Google API Console in the ``.env`` file in project directory
+6. Set the Django Secret Key and Browser API keys obtained from the Google API Console in the ``.env`` file in project directory

 7. Run ``python manage.py migrate`` to create the doclib models.